-An aggravated assault attorney at Conoscienti & Ledbetter can help fight for your rights, freedom, and future if you are facing criminal assault charges.
+An aggravated assault attorney at Conoscienti, Ledbetter & Archer can help fight for your rights, freedom, and future if you are facing criminal assault charges.

-An attempt to seriously harm another person physically is called aggravated assault.
-Some factors that turn an assault into an aggravated assault include the use of a weapon, the victim’s status, the intent behind the assault, and how badly the alleged victim was injured.
+Under criminal law, an attempt to cause physical injury to another person is called aggravated assault.
+Some factors that turn an assault into an aggravated assault include using a weapon, the victim’s status, the intent behind the assault, and how badly the alleged victim was injured.

 If you are accused of this form of assault, you can expect multiple degrees of charges to be brought up against you.
-Such charges can lead to significant consequences, both legal and otherwise, with potential penalties for aggravated assault including fines and up to 20 years in prison.
-To prevent or limit these consequences, it is vital that you contact a skilled criminal defense attorney immediately.
-Reach out to Conoscienti & Ledbetter today for a free case evaluation, or read on for more information.
+Such criminal charges can lead to legal and otherwise consequences, with potential penalties for aggravated assault, including fines and up to 20 years in prison.

 Speak with trusted Aggravated Assault Attorney today, for free.

 What do assault, aggravated assault, and assault and battery have in common?
 In essence, the perpetrator intentionally commits an act of violence that causes harm to another person.
 Anytime a person is attacked or threatened with an attack, it is usually considered an assault or an assault and battery.